Sintattica/atk/README.md

 ### 8.2
-The fine folks at iBuildings were kind enough to transfer the atk-framework.com domain to Sintattica and to give us the sources of two historically valuable resources for ATK: the [forum](http://atk-framework.com/forum/index.php) and the [wiki](http://atk-framework.com/wiki/index.php).
+The fine folks at iBuildings were kind enough to transfer the atk-framework.com domain to Sintattica.

 We call this the "classic" ATK, i.e. the closest to iBuildings' version.
 It's largely backward compatible, with no additional functions: